1895 Wilcox rebellion: Battle of Mōʻiliʻili

 On January 7, 1895 martial law was declared in Hawaii by President Sanford B. Dole.
-The men led by Lt.
-Sam Nowlein rendezvoused with Col. Robert W.K.
-Wilcox at Diamond Head.
-Following the Republic government’s humiliating defeat, Marshal Edward G. Hitchcock deployed men and three artillery pieces to stop the Royalists’ march on Honolulu.
-An additional detachment of 25 men led by Lt.
-Coyne was sent, and met Lt.
-King near Sans Souci Beach at Kapiolani Park on the east end of Waikiki.
+The men led by Lieutenant Sam Nowlein rendezvoused with Colonel Robert Wilcox at Diamond Head.
+Following the Republic government's humiliating defeat, Marshal Edward G. Hitchcock deployed men and three artillery pieces to stop the Royalists' march on Honolulu.
+An additional detachment of 25 men led by Lieutenant Coyne was sent, and met Lieutenant King near Sans Souci Beach at Kapiolani Park on the east end of Waikiki.
 King had sent a group of men to the rim of Diamond Head to attack the Royalists from above, while Coyne had received a field piece and zeroed in on a group of 100 Royalists on the slopes of the volcano.
-The artillery was at first too inaccurate to be effective, and it took several barrages to dislodge Wilcox’s men.
+The artillery was at first too inaccurate to be effective, and it took several barrages to dislodge Wilcox's men.
 It is noted that one round was so inaccurate that it missed Diamond Head completely, sailing over the crater and landing in the sea.
 The final bombardment inflicted several casualties and scattered the group.
 Wilcox saw no tactical importance in remaining on Diamond Head and ordered his men to retreat to Waialae to rest.
-The new strategy was to move north into Koʻolau mountains then west, avoiding the Government forces in south.
+The new strategy was to move north into Koʻolau Mountains then west, avoiding the government forces in south.

-Nowlein's men opened fire near Diamond Head at Mauumae at a group of police along Waialae Road commanded by T. B. Murray and, though they caused no casualties, the police withdrew anyway.
-The Republic’s army moved toward the Royalists with two of the government's cannons.
-The third cannon was put aboard a commandeered tugboat named Eleu to form a makeshift Patrol Boat.
+Nowlein's men opened fire near Diamond Head at Mauʻumae at a group of police along Waialae Road commanded by T. B. Murray and, though they caused no casualties, the police withdrew anyway.
+The Republic's army moved toward the Royalists with two of the government's cannons.
+The third cannon was put aboard a commandeered tugboat named Eleu to form a makeshift patrol boat.
 The Eleu attacked Wilcox’s men with grapeshot at Waialae, on the northeast side of Diamond Head.
 The Royalists were centered around Anton Rosa’s residence, the former headquarters for the Royalists with an arms cache, which was captured.